 The narrative shifts to background information regarding blacksmiths in Israel.

 No blacksmith could be found

-This can be stated in active form.
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
 Alternate translation: "No one could find a blacksmith" (See: Active or Passive)

 blacksmith

 Here "blacksmith" refers to someone who made or sharpened metal tools and weapons.

 ULT

 19 Now a blacksmith could not be found in all the land of Israel.
 For the Philistines said, "Lest the Hebrews make sword or spear."

 UST

 19 At that time, there were no men in Israel who were blacksmiths.
 The people of Philistia would not permit the Israelites to have men who could do that, because they were afraid that they would make iron swords and spears for the Hebrews to use.

 sharpen his plow points

 The words "plow points" refer to the point of a metal tool used for digging up the ground for planting crops.

 mattock ... ax ... sickle

 These are common garden tools.